haberdashPI/german_track/_research/plans.md

 - is it possible to train something across the conditions? (if not that makes a strong case that the features really are different)
 - can we train across subjects?

+- NOTE: envelope surprisal doesn't seem to change things much (maybe not *too* surprising given that we have estimate of uncertainty)

 ## lower priority current steps